 B.S.
 Madonna University

-Dr. Susan Toma is an Associate Professor and the Chair of the Mathematics and Computer Science Department.
+Dr. Susan Toma is a Professor of Mathematics and the Associate Dean for the College of Arts and Sciences.
 She joined the full-time faculty of Madonna University in 2010.
 She earned a Ph.D. degree in Applied Mathematical Sciences in 2009 and an M.S. degree in Industrial Applied Mathematics in 2006 from Oakland University.
 She is also a Madonna University alumna where she completed a B.S. degree in Mathematics.

 Dr. Toma has taught a broad range of mathematics courses, including Contemporary Mathematics, Pre-calculus, Applied Calculus, Calculus with Analytic Geometry I, II and III, Modern Algebra, Introduction to Real Analysis, Discrete Mathematics, and Probability and Statistics.
 She also regularly mentors senior seminar mathematics research projects.
 Moreover, Dr. Toma actively engages her students in various national and international mathematical competitions.